-Solution 4 – Perform an SFC and DISM scans
+4. Perform SFC and DISM scans

-KERNEL_DATA_INPAGE_ERROR can appear due to file corruption, and to fix it, you’ll need to perform a couple scans.
 You can usually fix file corruption issues simply by running an SFC scan.
 To perform an SFC scan, you need to do the following:

 - Press Windows Key + X and choose Command Prompt (Admin) from the menu.
 If Command Prompt isn’t available, you can use PowerShell (Admin) instead.